dmcwee/labs/README.md

 # LABS

 **NOTE:**
 This repository is being restructured so that different scenarios I use will be hosted in folder here rather than having different projects on GitHub.
+There will likely be broken parts while this happens so if you find errors please let me know, using the reporting in GitHub.

 ## Restructure Plan
 1. Move root project to Federation so it will create a DC, ADFS, WAP, and Client VM as well as the usual private network and Point-to-Site VPN capability.